What’s it like when the man you married is married to God?

 In many ways, writing “Pastors’ Wives” saved me.
 Through the characters and their journeys in faith, I examined my own.
 What did I believe?
 What was my truth?
 Believers and nonbelievers alike discussed their views with me.
 My bookshelf grew crowded with versions of the Bible (the King James, the New American Standard, the Good News), the Catechism of the Catholic Church, the writings of St. Augustine and C.S.
 Lewis.

 Not everybody gets to process their faith through characters of their own creation, and I feel immensely blessed that I had Ruthie, Candace and Ginger to guide me.
 My journey continues; mine is an ongoing education.
 My hope is that “Pastors’ Wives” will spark thought and conversation about the role of faith, love and duty in your lives…but first and foremost, that you’ll find it a ripping good read.

 “Pastors’ Wives” is scheduled for publication by Plume/Penguin in April 2013.
-If you’d like a friendly reminder at the time, please e-mail me at lisa dot cullen at gmail dot com.
 I’d be delighted if you’d also friend me and/or subscribe to my author page on Facebook and follow my posts on Twitter (@lisacullen).